 Biology is the scientific study of life.
 It is a subject which explores the living world: its ecology, processes and relationships.
 Through this study, students gain an understanding of themselves, the world, and how organisms survive and live together.
 They also develop essential scientific knowledge, methods and techniques.
 From here, students are able to analyse scientific information effectively and discuss the wide range of implications science has on their world, including medical and environmental issues.
-Biology is a fascinating subject and is important for careers and in a variety of areas, from health through to sports science, environmental science and zoology.
+Biology is a fascinating subject and is important for careers and in a variety of areas, from health and medicine through to sports science, environmental science, marine science and anthropology.
 This course focuses on: Studying how human physiology controls our bodies; Investigating the evolution of modern and ancient humans and how their journey has shaped our modern world and anatomy; Examining how plants and animals detect and respond to their environments and each other; Running practical investigations into animal behaviour; Developing the skills to analyse information from the net around a contentious scientific issue.

-icaciici in charge.
-3.1 raser AS Level Credit L1 Lit UE Lit Num 91606 Demonstrate understanding of trends in human evolution L3/Ext 4 Υ 4r,4w 91604 Demonstrate understanding of how an animal maintains a stable internal environment L3/Int 3 Y 3r 91603 Demonstrate understanding of the responses of plants and animals to their external environment L3/Ext 5 Y 5r,5w 91902 Integrate biological knowledge to develop an informed response to a socio-scientific issue L3/Int 3 Υ 3r,3w 91601 Carry out a practical investigation in a biological context, with guidance L3/Int 4 Υ Υ
+AS Level Credit L1 Lit UE Lit Num 91606 Demonstrate understanding of trends in human evolution L3/Ext 4 4r,4w 91604 Demonstrate understanding of how an animal maintains a stable internal environment L3/Int 3 3r 91603 Demonstrate understanding of the responses of plants and animals to their external environment L3/Ext 5 5r,5w 91602 Integrate biological knowledge to develop an informed response to a socio-scientific issue L3/Int 3 3r 91601 Carry out a practical investigation in a biological context, with guidance L3/Int 4